HLasse/TextDescriptives/README.md

 # ⚡ Quick Start

 Use `extract_metrics` to quickly extract your desired metrics.
-To see availalbe methods you can simply run:
+To see available methods you can simply run:
 ```python
 import textdescriptives as td
 td.get_valid_metrics()